souenzzo/graal/docs/reference-manual/native-image/README.md

 ### Further Reading

 This getting started guide is intended for new users or those with little experience of using GraalVM Native Image.
-We strongly recommend these users to check the [Native Image Basics](ProgrammingModel.md) guide to better understand some key aspects before going deeper.
+We strongly recommend these users to check the [Basics of Native Image](NativeImageBasics.md) page to better understand some key aspects before going deeper.

 For a gradual learning process, check the Native Image [Build Overview](BuildOverview.md) and [Build Configuration](BuildConfiguration.md) documentation.

-Consider running [interactive workshops](https://luna.oracle.com/lab/5fde71fb-8044-4c82-aa1c-3f2e5771caed/) to get some practical experience.
+Consider running interactive workshops to get some practical experience: go to [Luna Labs]](https://luna.oracle.com/) and search for "Native Image".

 If you have stumbled across a potential bug, please [submit an issue in GitHub](https://github.com/oracle/graal/issues/new/choose).

-If you would like to contribute to Native Image, follow our standard [GraalVM contributing workflow](https://www.graalvm.org/community/contributors/).
+If you would like to contribute to Native Image, follow our standard [contributing workflow](Contributing.md).